MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/understanding-windows-update-automatic-and-optional-rules-for-driver-distribution.md

 # Understanding Windows Update Automatic and Optional Rules for Driver Distribution

 > [!NOTE]
-> The behaviors listed below apply to Windows 10 Version 1709 and above.
-Please note the change in behavior for **Optional/Manual** driver updates in Windows 10 Version 2004 and above.
+> The behaviors listed below apply to Windows 10 version 1709 and above.
+Please note the change in behavior for **Optional/Manual** driver updates in Windows 10 version 2004 and above.

 This article describes how you can control when Windows Update distributes your driver.